 In Indiana, post-divorce spousal maintenance can only be awarded under limited circumstances.
 Indiana law allows for an award of spousal maintenance only if: (i) one spouse suffers from a “material” physical or mental incapacity; (ii) one spouse’s earning capacity is diminished due to taking on homemaking or childcare responsibilities during the marriage; (iii) a custodial parent is required to forego employment in order to care for an incapacitated child; or, (iv) the spouses agree to an award of spousal maintenance (subject to court approval).

 In certain circumstances, spouses with financial needs can seek “temporary” spousal maintenance (financial support during the divorce process) as well.
-Here, too, there are certain limitations, and divorcing spouses who are concerned about their financial wellbeing should discuss their options with an attorney sooner rather than later.
+Here, too, there are certain limitations, and divorcing spouses who are concerned about their financial wellbeing should discuss their options with a Carmel divorce attorney sooner rather than later.

 Getting divorced inherently involves certain unique issues for high-net-worth couples in Indiana.
 From life insurance to pensions, executive compensation plans, business ownership interests, and vacation homes, virtually all high-value assets will require special consideration during the divorce process.
 If you and your spouse signed a prenuptial or postnuptial agreement, the terms of your agreement may specify property rights that deviate from Indiana’s 50/50 presumption; but, if not, you will need to develop and execute a strategic plan for preserving your property interests in your divorce.